 If you suspect your plant has INSV but you're not sure, talk to your local extension office.
 If it's determined that your plant does have INSV, know that there is no cure.
 The best course of action is to remove and destroy the plant.

 Like most plants, coleus is also susceptible to downy and powdery mildews.
 Powdery mildew makes the plant look as if someone covered it in bread flour.
-Downy mildew, in contrast, affects the bottom of the plant's leaves, causing gray splotches.
+Downy mildew, in contrast, affects the undersides of the plant's leaves, causing yellow or gray splotches.

 - Gardener's Supply Company: How to Grow Coleus

 - The Old Farmer's Almanac: Soil pH Levels for Plants